PTB-M4D/CSV2DCC/README.md

 The working pre-release version section of this site contains information on how to set CSV2DCC up on a windows PC running JRE 1.8 or later.

+The first release of CSV2DCC can be found at https://github.com/PTB-M4D/CSV2DCC/releases/tag/v0.1.0

 # CSV2DCC User Guide

 ## Introduction